 Outgoing protocols (deal with sending mail)

-POP - Stands for 'Post Office Protocol'.
+POP: Stands for 'Post Office Protocol'.
 POP3 is the latest version of POP and has made version 1 and 2 nearly obsolete.
-POP4 has been outlined with a specification, but there has been little news on it's implementation.
-The advantage of POP is that it allows users to download e-mails with a client, and then to read and edit them while off-line.
-The process POP usually follows,
+POP4 has been outlined with a specification, but there has been scant news on its implementation.
+The advantage of POP is that it allows users to download e-mails with a client, and then it can read and edit them while off-line.
+The process POP usually follows:

 Whilst POP can leave retrieved messages on the mail server, it usually does not.
-While most email clients support both POP and IMAP, ISPs in the UK use POP more than IMAP.
+While most email clients support both POP and IMAP, Internet Service Providers in the UK use POP more often than IMAP.
 POP uses SMTP to send messages, APOP and other function for authentication, and TLS or SSL for encryption.

-IMAP - Stands for 'Internet Message Access Protocol'.
+IMAP: Stands for 'Internet Message Access Protocol'.
 IMAP's latest version is version 4.
-Supported by all modern clients and webmail services, it's capable of editing and functioning online and off-line (just like with POP).
-There are fewer ISPs that support IMAP in comparison to POP.
+Supported by all modern clients and webmail services, its capable of editing and functioning online and off-line (just like with POP).
+There are fewer Internet Service Providers that support IMAP in comparison to POP.

-The chief advantage that IMAP has over POP is on local networks, such as at a large business or a college campus.
-The advantage is the speed a user can access a message on a local network, IMAP is quicker than POP.
-IMAP is quicker because it stays connected to mail server permanently (while the retrieval client is open), whereas POP only connects for a small window of time and then disconnects.
+The chief advantage that IMAP has over POP is its use on medium-to-large local networks; for example a college campus LAN.
+The advantage is the speed a user can access a message on a local network.
+IMAP is quicker because it stays connected to mail servers permanently (while the retrieval client is open), whereas POP only connects for a small window of time and then disconnects.